 You might need to copy the script from the computer running BizTalk Server to the validation server.

 Click the Query menu, and then click Execute.

 The BTS_Tracking_ValidateArchive.sql script only works if the folder where you are archiving your BizTalk Tracking (BizTalkDTADb) database is a network share.

 The BTS_Tracking_ValidateArchive.sql script creates a SQL Server Agent job called ValidateArchive.

 The archiving and purging process potentially accesses and/or updates databases in different SQL Servers, so you must set up linked servers between the involved SQL Server instances.
 In SQL Server Management Studio, double-click Server Objects, right-click Linked Servers, and then click New Linked Server.

 Each of your BizTalk MessageBox (BizTalkMsgBoxDb) databases and the BizTalk Tracking (BizTalkDTADb) database if they reside on different servers.

 The BizTalk Tracking (BizTalkDTADb) database and the validating server for archive validation.

 The service accounts for the SQL Server Agent on the computer hosting the BizTalk MessageBox (BizTalkMsgBoxDb) database must have the db_datareader and db_datawriter permissions for the BizTalk Tracking (BizTalkDTADb) database on the linked server.

-Note The account used for running the job should have Database Operator (DBO) privileges on both the databases.
+The account used for running the job should have Database Operator (DBO) privileges on both the databases.